chrisant996/clink/docs/clink.md

 As the example above shows, it is also possible to use a parser without concatenating it to a word.

 When Clink follows a link to a parser it will only return to the previous parser when the linked parser runs out of arguments.
+Using `:nofiles()` prevents returning to the previous parser.

 ##### Flags With Arguments